finec-mgimo/finec-mgimo.github.io/content/ru/blog/2021-11-18-fau-finec-cmf-phd-seminar/index.md

 slug: "fau-phd-seminar"
 ---

-It was our pleasure to host an invited session from Florida Atlantic University PhD in Finance program with following presentations.
+It was our pleasure to host an invited session with Florida Atlantic University PhD in Finance program.
-There were four PhD candidate presentations and a PhD program overview by Douglas Cumming.
+There were four PhD candidate presentations and a PhD program overview by professor Douglas Cumming.

-Videos loading soon - please come back to check.
+More videos loading soon!

 #### Pedro Monteiro: Corporate Governance Mechanisms and the Impact of Share Repurchases on Bondholders